Fábio Gama

-Fábio Gama dos Santos (born 2 October 1992) is a Brazilian footballer who plays as a midfielder for Al-Muharraq SC.
+Fábio Gama dos Santos (born 2 October 1992) is a Brazilian professional footballer who plays as a midfielder for Liga 2 club PSMS Medan.

 Gama has featured for several clubs in Brazil including Bahia where he started his career, Gama, Itabaiana, Botafogo-SP, Botafago-PB, ABC, Campinense and URT.
 In 2018, he moved to Sweden where he joined IFK Värnamo and later Jönköpings Södra in 2019.
 In 2020, he joined Ghanaian club Asante Kotoko giving way for a resurgence of his career and was regarded as one of the exciting footballers and play makers in the league during his two year stay.